ashleywaudbydev/review-carousell/README.md

 ### What I learned

-I leaned how to use javascript to build out elements and also how to select them and how to a generate a randome review.
+I leaned how to use javascript to build out elements.

+I learnt how to select elements.

+I learnt how to get a random review.

+I learnt how to get the next and the previous review.